KenFilms/threejs_template/README.md

 # Basic 3d model loading using three.js
-This is a template for loading a 3d model in three.js with a loading bar for larger models, orbital controls and basic lighting setup.
+This is a template for loading a 3D scene with the followinG.
+* two 3d models with relative animation
+* with a loading bar for larger models
+* orbital controls and basic lighting setu